What’s the most important thing you can help children realize?

 Interesting in learning more about how School Specialty can inspire teachers and give them the tools to engage students?
 Let’s connect.

 Simply fill out this form, and we’ll contact you.

 - Getting Families Engaged in Early Childhood School Preparation

 Children learn a lot in early childhood education programs, but most of their time is spent at home with their families and caregivers.
 Early learners who are able to capitalize on education opportunities at home will enter the classroom environment with a better foundation for developing new […]

 It is no surprise to early educators that the experiences and interactions young children are exposed to have a significant effect on a child’s chances for life-long success.
 Informed by the latest advances in neuroscience, we know that synapse connections develop at an accelerated rate in […]

 - Tips for Establishing Healthy Eating Patterns in Early Childhood

-Healthy eating habits are the pathway to a happier and longer life, but these habits are much easier to build when they are started from a young age.
-Kids who are introduced to, and become used to consuming healthy food options are more likely to continue to make healthy choices down the road. […]
+Healthy eating habits are a pathway to a happier and longer life, but these habits are much easier to build when they are started from a young age.
+Kids who are introduced to and become used to consuming healthy food options are more likely to continue to make healthy choices down the road. […]